 William A. Sundstrom

-Professor Sundstrom teaches courses in data analysis and econometrics; the economics of race, ethnicity, and gender; economic history; economics of the environment; and MBA microeconomics.
+Professor Sundstrom teaches courses in data analysis and econometrics; the economics of race, ethnicity, and gender; and MBA microeconomics.

-Professor Sundstrom served as President of the Santa Clara University Faculty Senate during the 2017-18 academic year.
+Professor Sundstrom currently serves as Associate Dean in the Leavey School of Business, and he served as President of the Santa Clara University Faculty Senate during the 2017-2018 academic year.

 Ph.D. in Economics, Stanford University